-PROJECTS, CONFERENCE PAPERS AND PUBLICATIONS
+PROJECTS, EXHIBITIONS AND PUBLICATIONS

 2017 Arnolfini Workshops.
 A weekend of workshops that I organised at the Arnolfini Gallery in Bristol.
 Workshops were led by artist educators and participants had the chance to explore new materials and techniques.